 The curriculum combines UMW’s tradition of liberal arts with the American Association of Colleges of Nursing, Essentials of Baccalaureate Education for Professional Nursing Practice, recommendations.
 Students take three liberal arts courses and seven higher-level nursing courses and receive valuable mentorships from UMW faculty and nursing leaders in the Fredericksburg community.

 If you’re a registered nurse who wants more from your career in healthcare, UMW’s Bachelor of Science in Nursing Degree Completion Program can take you there.
 Check out the following FAQs, and be sure to let us know if you have more questions.

 Is UMW’s Bachelor of Nursing program right for me?

-Enroll full time and finish the program in just one year, or take classes part time and earn your degree at your own pace.
+Enroll full-time and finish the program in just one year, or take classes part-time and earn your degree at your own pace.

 The BSN Completion Program teaches registered nurses concepts related to clinical reasoning, critical thinking, cultural sensitivity, evidence-based practice, genetics and genomics, informatics, inter-professional teams, life-long learning, patient-centered care, patient safety, professionalism, quality improvement, and practice across the lifespan.
-See the BSN Degree Completion Curriculum (link to 220.127.116.11 BSN Curriculum) page for course details.

 Look for a letter from the Office of Admissions.
 Once accepted, students are contacted by the director of the BSN Completion Program for advisement and registration.